-Actress Marilyn Monroe overcame a difficult childhood to become of the world's biggest and most enduring sex symbols.
-She died of a drug overdose in 1962.
+Actress Marilyn Monroe was born as Norma Jeane Mortenson on June 1, 1926 in Los Angeles, California.
+During her all-too-brief life, Marilyn Monroe overcame a difficult childhood to become one of the world's biggest and most enduring sex symbols.
+During her career, Monroe's films grossed more than $200 million.
+Monroe died of a drug overdose on August 5, 1962, at only 36 years old.

 In her personal life, she had a string of unsuccessful marriages and relationships.
 Her 1954 marriage to baseball great Joe DiMaggio only lasted nine months (she wed playwright Arthur Miller from 1956 to 1961).